Nurturing Self-Esteem And Self Confidence

 2. Nutritional Rehabilitation: Registered dietitians play a crucial role in devising personalized meal plans that restore a healthy relationship with food, address nutritional deficiencies, and promote weight restoration.

-3. Psychotherapy: Psychotherapy, such as cognitive-behavioral therapy (CBT), family-based treatment (FBT), and dialectical behavior therapy (DBT), is essential in addressing the underlying psychological factors contributing to the eating disorder.
+3. Psychotherapy: Psychotherapy, such as cognitive-behavioural therapy (CBT), family-based treatment (FBT), and dialectical behavior therapy (DBT), is essential in addressing the underlying psychological factors contributing to the eating disorder.
 Therapists help individuals develop coping skills, challenge distorted beliefs, and improve self-esteem.

 4. Medication: In some cases, remedies may be advised to manage comorbid conditions such as depression, anxiety, or obsessive-compulsive disorder.
 Medication alone is insufficient for treating eating disorders.